School of Computer Science and Information Systems

 All of these programs are supported by a wide variety of computing facilities ranging from local area networks of microcomputers to campus-wide access to an international network of computing services.

 Undergraduate students may test out of certain lower division courses in Computer Science/Information Systems.
 Examinations are available each trimester.
 See the School Director for courses that are available for test-out.

 For each of the majors in the School of Computer Science and Information Systems, a senior-level major field assessment must be completed by each student.

 The School of Computer Science and Information Systems offers a two-year business technology program.
 On the successful completion of a program, the student is awarded a certificate.
 Unless otherwise noted, all courses in this program are fully accredited and may be applied to a degree program should a student later decide to complete a college degree.
 A student must maintain a “C” average.
-All non-degree programs in the School of Computer Science and Information Systems require CSIS 44130 Computers and Information Technology, as a prerequisite course as required by course descriptions.
+All non-degree programs in the School of Computer Science and Information Systems require CSIS 44130 Computers and Information Technology, or CSIS 44101 Foundations of Computing as a prerequisite course as required by course descriptions.